shannonbarrera/Cryo-Label-Studio/README.md

 Only Cryo Babies and Tough Spots templates are included for now.

-Installer isn’t signed → expect a SmartScreen warning until I add a certificate.
+Installer isn’t signed → expect a SmartScreen warning.

 ### 🤝 Contributing